The number one bicycle quote of all time

 Albert Einstein in reference to the Theory of Relativity.I thought of that while riding my bicycle.

 These are some of my favorite quotes by one of my personal heroes.
-We published this online back in the late ’90s and since then it has proliferated over the internet like a virus.
+Since we published this online back in 1999, it has proliferated over the internet like a virus.
 Thousands and thousands of websites reference this quote, and hundreds of picture memes have been created.
 Above you’ll see one of the originals.
 But, it looks like I might be guilty of popularizing this fake quote!
 And — believe me — I do countless hours of research and cross-referencing.
 However, back then, this source information wasn’t so easily available.

 Warning: Like most things, Einstein’s bicycle quote seems may have been borrowed, evolved or corrupted, depending on your point of view.
 The exact quote from Albert Einstein was: